cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

 <img src="bpf_img/bpf-editor-timeline.png">

-The "times" check-box in the visualization options allows to display the time in millisecond if each point in the BPF.
+The "times" check-box in the visualization options allows displaying the time in millisecond if each point in the BPF.

 ### Play